Myles Powell wants you to know that Seton Hall is still a Big East title contender | NCAA.com

 This is what it's all about people. #shbb pic.twitter.com/MG4V3Gyysf

-"I feel like we're showing everybody that the team that they thought was one of the best teams in the country, we feel like we're finally playing like one," Powell said in his interview with Katz.
+"I feel like we're showing everybody that the team that they thought was one of the best teams in the country, we feel like we're finally playing like one," Powell said of the Pirates in his interview with Katz.

 WHAT WE LEARNED: 18 college basketball lessons learned to begin 2020